Housing for Health – the guide

 Some houses do not have a place to dry clothes, bedding or towels.
 Drying in sunlight is preferable as the ultraviolet light can sterilise clothes and bedding and is also cost-free, unlike an electric clothes dryer that will use a large amount of energy.

-Survey data indicates that 70% of houses have a clothes line and an adequate place for clothes drying.
+Survey data indicates that 76% of houses have a clothesline and an adequate place for clothes drying.
 The clothesline could dry clothes in tropical areas during rain, and allowed sun to dry the clothes to reduce dust-mites.
 There was a drying area adequate for the family size and safe and protected from the street.

 Design and Specification